Adam Palmer

 Healing from Low Self-Esteem

-This is one of the most painful, harmful and destructive concepts that we can internalize.
+That belief is one of the most destructive wounds a person can carry.

 Share the Post: